encode/hostedapi/PROGRESS.md

 This is a progress log for work on the HostedAPI service.

-The work is not back-to-back over a continuous period, and days listed don't necessarily indicate a full working day.

-# Day 1
+# Let's go!

 ### Create the GitHub repo

-Let's go!
 Get a repo setup and add a useful README.

 ### Setup Travis